The following are excerpts from Dover Town Plan.

 A bit of history of Company F, 16th Regiment Vermont Volunteer Infantry

 The Town of Dover recently restored a Civil War Military Register, listing the members of Company F, 16th VT Regiment, which includes residents from the Dover area who fought with this regiment.
 The original document is now framed under glass and stored in our vault.
 We have reproduced it to an 11x17 poster which is available for purchase.
-Currently, it can be viewed at the Town Office and copies will also be on display during Dover Day, September 29, 2012.
+Currently, it can be viewed at the Town Office.

 ~~A bit of history of Company F, 16th Regiment Vermont Volunteer Infantry~~